• Skip to primary navigation

 Debjani's Eggnog Note

 I've been working on perfecting this recipe for over a year!
 Although I make eggnog every year, we always seem to finish it before I can get some good photos.
-But last week, on the way home from the office, we picked up a bottle of Bourbon (we were out!), and I knew it was time to finally share my recipe.
+But last week, on the way home from the office, we picked up a bottle of Bourbon (we were out; we really should get a bourbon subscription to avoid that!), and I knew it was time to finally share my recipe.
 While I personally prefer gin or vodka in cocktails, my husband, Mehebub, loves whiskey.
 And when it comes to homemade eggnog, I find that Bourbon, an American whiskey, works best.

 Eggnog is a family favorite in our home.
 I should mention that eggnog can be prepared both with and without alcohol.
 Pasta, my daughter's portion, is always alcohol-free.
 She even likes her eggnog warm, not chilled!
 It seems my six-year-old is already developing a taste for spiced drinks.
 Mehebub, on the other hand, thoroughly enjoys his as well.